KameiB/rl-language-packs/README.md

-# rl-language-packs
+# RL-Language packs
-A Repository to keep track of different translations for RLCraft.
+A template Resourcepack for RLCraft translators.
 This template contains lang files and lang keys (English) for all texts displayed in RLCraft.